v4iv/theleakycauldronblog/src/pages/blog/creamy-mushrome-recipe.md

 ## Preparation

-* Chop the mushrooms in quarters
+* Chop mushrooms in quarters
 * Slit 2 green chillies in half, length-wise
 * Finely chop the other two green chillies
 * Cut out thin slices of Bell Peppers